China - A Trip Along the Silk Road (Part 2 of 3)

 We ate breakfast and lunch in John's Cafe.
 We keep seeing a lot of the same faces there as though no one visiting Kashgar is being much more ambitious than us, except for three British guys who seem to be on a shopping spree.
 Yesterday they had a tape measure and some spices, today, robes and Lawrence of Arabia get-ups, and they are talking about getting some silk waistcoats made.
 They are heading into Iran which they claim is open to British travellers with papers stamped at Whitehall certifying that they are not spies.
 Hmmm.

-We took a pony cart to the Id Kah Mosque and market area and walked from there down to People's Park and saw one of the few Mao statues we've seen in our visit.
+We took a pony cart to the Id Kah Mosque and market area and walked from there down to People's Park and saw one of the few Mao statues we've seen while in China.
 We visited Poste Restante at the post office.
-Nothing for us, but Mr. Fielding and Mr. Franklin should collect their mail, it's really piling up.
+Nothing had come for us, but Mr. Fielding and Mr. Franklin should collect their mail, it's really piling up.

 (continued - go to part 3)